Stormwater Management FAQs

 |Sample: gas station||Sample: bank||Sample: large store and parking lot|

-Many communities charge Stormwater Management Program fees in a similar manner to the planned changes in Holly Springs.
-Staff analyzed various communities of our size across the state to help determine best practices and approaches to updating the town’s stormwater program.
+Many communities charge Stormwater Management Program fees in a similar manner to Holly Springs.
+Staff analyzed various communities of our size across the state to help determine best practices and approaches for the town’s stormwater program.